 Field-hunting tip

-Look in phosphate-rich hydrothermal veins in granitic pegmatites or secondary gossans country — that is the host setting where strengite typically forms.
+Look in phosphate-rich hydrothermal veins in granitic pegmatites or secondary gossans country, the host setting where strengite typically forms.
 If you start seeing vivianite, cacoxenite, rockbridgeite in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, radial aggregates, or prismatic crystals habit, so train your eye for that shape before scanning the outcrop.